The Great British Train Show

 So presented below are vignettes of layouts at some past shows.
 My viewers' indulgence is requested for the often rather less-than-perfect photography and my sloppy record-keeping where I simply omitted to record at the time the ownership and details of some of the exhibits.
 I hope that viewers will get in touch and help identify some of them.
 Also, it should be said that my picture-taking has been happenstance, and so not to infer anything from the inclusion of any particular layout or view - or the absence thereof.
 When these images were taken, I had no thought that they might finish up on a webpage.
 So for all perceived shortcomings, I accept responsibility and ask for your indulgence.
 Note: The four- or six-digit number at the end of each caption is the image identification number.
 Please quote it and the year of the show if you get in touch with me about any image.

-Identification of some layouts is remiss and the photography is not that hot.
+Identification of some layouts is remiss, and the photography is not that good.
 However, one layout featured at this show is Brian Fayle's celebrated Knott's Wharf Canal & Railway Company in 1:43 (0) fine scale.
 The August 2006 Railway Modeller featured this layout as "The Railway of the Month", and it also appeared in Model Railroad Planning 2001.